-This amazingly easy no-knead Rustic Bread is a super tasty bread with a delightful crust and the perfect amount of chewiness!
+This no-knead Rustic Bread is an easy-to-make tasty bread with a delightful crust and the perfect amount of chewiness!
 Mix up your dough, let it rise, then turn it out and shape it with as little handling as possible for a super all-purpose bread that the whole family will love!

 Rustic Bread Recipe (Easiest Ever No-Knead Method)

 When it comes to bread baking, I love simple homemade bread recipes like this easy no-knead rustic bread!
 It doesn't require a stand mixer, there's no kneading, all you have to do is just mix it up by hand and let it rise!

 🥘 Rustic Bread Ingredients

 - Water - warm water to be exact!
 Your water needs to be between 100ºF ( 38ºC ) and 110ºF ( 43ºC ) for the yeast to 'bloom' correctly.
 Use a digital thermometer to make sure that the water isn't too cold or too warm.

 - Active Dry Yeast - one packet of active dry yeast, which equals 2 ¼ teaspoons.